MrOrnithorynque/Maze_Generator_and_Solver/README.md

 #
 # Maze_Generator_and_Solver
-Here is a little program which generates mazes and solve them.
+Here is a little program which generates mazes and solves them.
 #
 # How to use
 > make